Kotlin/kotlin-spec/src/kotlin.core/declarations.md

 > Note: informally, on can say that extension properties have no state of their own.
 Only properties that use other objects' storage facilities and/or uses constant data can be extension properties.

 Aside from these differences, extension properties are similar to regular properties, but, when accessing such a property one always need to supply a [_receiver_][Receivers], implicit or explicit.
 Also, unlike regular properties, the type of the receiver must be a subtype of the receiver parameter, and the value that is supplied as the receiver is bound to the receiver parameter.
+For more information on how a particular receiver for each access is chosen, please refer to the [overloading section][Overload resolution].

 The receiver parameter can be accessed inside getter and setter scopes of the property as the implicit receiver or `this`.
 It may also be accessed inside nested scopes using [labeled `this` syntax][] using the name of the property declared as the label.
 For delegated properties, the value passed into the operator functions `getValue` and `setValue` as the receiver is the value of the receiver parameter, rather than the value of the outer classifier.
 This is also true for local extension properties: while regular local properties are passed `null` as the first argument of these operator functions, local extension properties are passed the value of the receiver argument instead.